Explore My Epic Tea Collection

 What I Drink with My Porridge in the Morning

 I'm a creature of habit.
 I like to start my day with a cup of Taylor's of Harrogate coffee (same company that makes Yorkshire Tea) or a pot of my favourite tea (Yorkshire Tea).
 FYI, I was once in a commercial for Yorkshire Tea as 'the face of Yorkshire Tea Gold.'
 It was just for fun, not for money, nor did I get any free tea out of it, but I did meet my very first independent author there and though I didn't know it at the time that I would one day be an author myself, I thought it was the coolest thing ever that she made a living writing books.
 Her name is Emma Calin.
-I also got invited to a tea tasting masterclass at Twinings in London off the back of that, and that was definitely the inspiration behind my tea mystery series which comes out late 2021 and for the locked pantry in Emilio's coffee shop in Dead on Doughnuts.
+I also got invited to a tea tasting masterclass at Twinings in London off the back of that, and that was definitely the inspiration behind my tea mystery series and for the locked pantry of beans in Emilio's coffee shop in Dead on Doughnuts.

-Tea Collection (in no particular drinking order)
+Sarah's Tea Collection (in no particular drinking order)

 - Pine Needle tea (I drink this almost everyday after an ice shower/bath/swim on its own, and sometimes before bed with one teaspoon of honey and two teaspoons of apple cider vinegar.
 Full of vitamin C. Lovely on a frosty winter's day.